-Juventus v Sassuolo
+Juventus fall to injury-time defeat

 Post update

-Foul by Leonardo Bonucci (Juventus).
+Foul by Arthur (Juventus).

 Post update

-Rogerio (Sassuolo) wins a free kick in the defensive half.
+Hamed Traore (Sassuolo) wins a free kick on the left wing.

 Post update